James Riady: Obama Visa Waiver

-In January 2010, the Washington Post revealed how the 'disgraced' Riady had received a visa waiver by the Obama Administration to re-enter the US, despite having been banned by the Bush administration.
+In January 2010, the Washington Post revealed how the 'disgraced' Riady had received a visa waiver by the Obama administration to re-enter the US, despite having been banned by the Bush administration.
 Riady's old friend, US Secretary of State Hillary Rodham Clinton claimed she had no knowledge of the visa waiver.
 A State Department official, embarrassed by the Post's revelation, said "the reality of his past remains a significant obstacle for future travel to the United States."
 Riady received a waiver from a rule that forbids entry to foreigners guilty of "a crime involving moral turpitude," a term that government lawyers generally interpret to include fraud.

 James Riady lives with his family in Lippo Village, Karawaci, surrounded by security aides.
 He has been berated by the media because of his involvement in the campaign financing scandal.
 Hendardi, an Indonesian human rights activist, once stated that Riady's "major achievement was to export corruption to the U.S."

 Evangelical activities

 Since converting to Christianity in 1990, Riady has been an avid evangelical.
 He has established foundations, charities and Christian-inspired schools to spread the message in Muslim-majority Indonesia.
 Inevitably, his zeal has clashed with conservative Islamic elements in the country.

+Under the shelter of the Pelita Harapan Education Foundation, Riady helped to build a Private Christian University called Universitas Pelita Harapan (UPH).
+This university is one of the expensive campuses located in Karawaci-Banten.
+He together with Johannes Oentoro created a superior scholarship program and recruited outstanding students from various regions throughout Indonesia to be given scholarships, where later the children who received the scholarships would go to help the community.

 Art collection

 James is a collector of paintings and is known to have spent millions of dollars on a single work of art.
 Part of his collection is displayed at the UPH Painting Museum on the 3rd floor of Matahari Towers in Lippo Karawaci.
 It has more than 700 paintings by prominent national and international painters including Raden Saleh, Affandi, A. Sudjono, Barli, Wakidi, A.D.
-Pirous, Widayat, Zaini, Srihadi Soedarsono, Agus Djaya, Trubus, Mochtar Apin, Sudjana Kerton, Ivan Sagito, But Mochtar, Hendra Gunawan, Dede Eri Supria, Nasiah Djamin, Walter Spies, R. Bommet, Willem Dooijewaard and J.D.
+Pirous, Widayat, Zaini, Srihadi Soedarsono, Agus Djaya, Trubus, Mochtar Apin, Sudjana Kerton, Ivan Sagito, But Mochtar, Hendra Gunawan, Dede Eri Supria, Nasiah Djamin, Walter Spies, R. Bommet, Willem Dooijewaard, and J.D.
 Van Herwerden.
 Some of his collection has also been displayed in exhibitions at upscale malls and residential compounds.